-A licensee and an authorized delegate shall file all reports required by federal currency reporting, record keeping, and suspicious activity reporting requirements as set forth in the Bank Secrecy Act and other federal and state laws pertaining to money laundering.
+A licensee and its authorized delegates shall comply with all federal currency reporting, record keeping, and suspicious activity reporting requirements as set forth in the Bank Secrecy Act and other federal laws pertaining to money laundering.
 The timely filing of a complete and accurate report required by this section with the appropriate federal agency is deemed compliant with the requirements of this section.